hchiam/learning-a11y/README.md

 ## Notes on focus

 - System-wide keyboard accessibility: Mac has a setting that lets you tab to all controls, not just inputs.
-- Move focus to new content triggered by user (example: modal), otherwise it's disorienting (example: screen reader users tend to explore forms before filling them out, triggering blur).
+- Move focus to new content only if triggered by user (example: modal), otherwise it's disorienting (example: screen reader users tend to explore forms before filling them out, triggering blur).
 - Move focus to next logical element if element removed (example: closing modal).
 This means you need to maintain the previously-focused element in memory somehow.
 (Otherwise focus returns to top of page - really bad.)
 Also make sure the re-focused element announces something so the user knows what they teleported to.
 - Widget usage instructions with a popup tooltip + aria-label are nice to have when focusing on a custom widget or when users aren't familiar with the standard ARIA keyboard interaction patterns for a widget.
 - Make infinite scrolling the last element on the page, or let users "escape", or let users decide to load more.
-- You can use `tabindex="-1"` on text to let JS focus it without confusing users when they could focus it with Tab.
+- You can use `tabindex="-1"` on text to let JS focus it, otherwise `tabindex="0"` might confuse users when they happen to focus it with Tab (when they expect the usual focusable elements).

 ## Notes on touch input

-- Make sure gestures can also be done with taps (for people with mobility issues).
+- Make sure gestures can also be alternatively done with taps (for people with mobility/dexterity issues having difficulty performing touch gestures).
 - A click event is accessible to mouse **_and_** touch **_and_** keyboard!
 (As opposed to `onmouseup` or `ontouchend` or `onkeyup`.)

 ## Notes on forms

 - `aria-describedby` won't work on `<fieldset>` or `<legend>`, so avoid having _non-label/non-focusable_ text in the middle of a form (users likely will tab and miss the text), and instead put the text before the form, or associate the text with one or more of the inputs with `aria-describedby` on them.
 - Make sure instructions and labels are _next to_ their related inputs (both visual and cognitive effects).
 Otherwise they can be hidden/shown with a button, _instead of_ making the text small.
-- Tell screen reader users of required fields with `aria-required="true"` (or `<... required>` which adds browser behaviour, but does so inconsistently, and may conflict with your custom form validation behaviours).
+- Tell screen reader users of required fields with `aria-required="true"`.
+The alternative is the `<... required>` attribute, which adds browser behaviour, but does so inconsistently, and may conflict with your custom form validation behaviours.
 Either way, also include visual indicators for sighted users.
 - `aria-invalid="true"` and `aria-describedby="error_description"` on the inputs
 - `<a href="#email">Go to the first field with an error to fix it.</a>`
 - `autocomplete="current-password"` - see <https://www.w3.org/TR/WCAG21/#input-purposes>